All Products

 3. In the left-side navigation pane, click Instances.

-5. In the left-side navigation pane of the management page of the Enterprise Edition instance, choose Repository > Repositories.
+5. In the left-side navigation pane, choose Repository > Repositories.

 6. On the Repositories page, click Create Repository.

-7. In the Repository Info step, configure the Namespace, Repository Name, Repository Type, Tags, Accelerated Images, Summary, and Description parameters.
-Then, click Next.
+7. In the Repository Info step, configure Namespace, Repository Name, Repository Type, Tags, Accelerated Image, Summary, and Description.
+Then click Next.

 8. In the Code Source step, configure Code Source, Build Settings, and Build Rules, and then click Create Repository.

-• Automatically Build Images When Code Changes: The building rule is automatically triggered when code is committed from a branch.
+Automatically Build Images When Code Changes When enabled, the build rule is automatically triggered when code is committed to a branch.

 On the Repositories page, click the created image repository.
 If Build is displayed in the left-side navigation pane of the repository management page, the image repository is bound to the source code repository.